Caring for a child

 1. Connect with other carers

-You can talk with other carers in our online forum, or call Carer Gateway on 1800 422 737 to find a local support group.
+You can talk with other carers through Carer Gateway, try our online community forum, or call Carer Gateway on 1800 422 737 to register and find a local support group.

 2. Make an emergency care plan

 An emergency care plan has all the information about the person you care for in one place.
 It makes it easy for someone to take over from you in a hurry, or if you need to talk with someone such as a health care professional.finan

 3. Explore the payments you may be able to get